ertanturan/Unity-Localization/README.md

 2. Download the lates release of the package.
 3. Import it to your unity project.

+## Abbrevations

+LTR: Left To Right
+RTL : Right To Left

 ## Installation

 !!
 ATTENTION !!